What is JSON?

 JSON definition

-A JSON document is a single value — most commonly an object or array — encoded as plain UTF-8 text.
-That text can be stored in a file, transmitted over HTTP, or embedded in another document.
+Despite the name "JavaScript Object Notation," JSON is language-independent: parsers are built into Python, Java, Go, Rust, Ruby, PHP, and every other major runtime.
+Files use the .json extension and the MIME type application/json.
+A JSON document is a single value — most commonly an object or array — encoded as plain UTF-8 text that can be stored in a file, transmitted over HTTP, or embedded in another document.

 JSON data types